 Project Description

-The objective of this project is to develop a software tool that the design of quadrupedal robots using the knowledge gained from robots previously built at CISCOR.
+The objective of this project is to develop a software tool that expedites the design and construction of quadrupedal robots.
+The tool will use the knowledge gained from robots previously built at the Center for Intelligent Systems, Control, and Robotics (CISCOR) to create a database that updates and improves the models used by the software tool.
+This ensures that the theoretical values are more realistic.
 Key Goals

 The primary goal of this project is to develop a tool that will assist users in the development of new quadrupedal robots.
 The tool will be able to return critical parameter values such as mass, motor size, and motor speed based on user inputs such as desired gaits and requirements.
 These outputs will be calculated quickly, reducing the amount of time spent in the development phase of each robot.
 In addition to being a development tool, the final product will also act as a storage of knowledge for robotic development.
-Initially, the tool will pull from historical data of robots developed by the Center for Intelligent Systems, Control, and Robotics (CISCOR), and, as more developments are made using the tool, new data will continue to be added to its database.
+Initially, the tool will pull from historical data of robots developed by CISCOR, and, as more developments are made using the tool, new data will continue to be added to its database.

 Markets